soasme/PeppaPEG/README.md

 P4_MatchError
 ```

-Match fails when not all inner rules matching the input.
+The match fails when not all inner rules is matching.

 ```c
 >> P4_Source* source = P4_Source("HELLO WORL", ENTRY);